Develop and Deploy a Python API with Kubernetes and Docker - part II

 value: "4a6e07d289e10d710761fae2288b3b69"

-In the above YAML file, we start by declaring the kind of object we are creating: a deployment.
+In the above YAML file, we declare the kind of object we are creating: a deployment.
 We also describe the containers we want to run inside the Pod.
 In our example, we are running a single container.

-The container configuration includes its name, the image, the exposed port, and its protocol, as well as the environment variables.
+The container configuration includes its name, image, exposed port, protocol, and environment variables.

 Save the YAML code to api.yaml file and execute the following command to apply these changes: